Inspire the Next Generation!

 What is the aim of Community Mentoring?

-Although we’d like to, we aren’t in a position to pay our Community Mentors.
+Community Mentors are volunteers.
 The programme however provides employability skills such as public speaking, leadership and references.
 There can also be networking opportunities.

 The feel-good factor, of course!
 Community Mentors often speak about the feel-good factor of ‘giving back’ to their community or supporting an organisation they are passionate about.
 As well as the feel-good factor, Community Mentors will be provided with a certificate they can share on Linkedin, glowing references, the opportunity to meet like-minded people, develop their employability skills and most importantly, be a part of a team actively tackling educational inequality in a hands-on way.

 It shouldn’t take too much of your time!
-We know how hard you’ve worked to get to third-level, and we don’t want to negatively impact that.
 We’re looking at a commitment of around 6 hours across the academic year.
 Many Community Mentors feel a sense of accomplishment and rejuvenation after each session that drives their studies further.
 The breakdown of the time commitment is as follows:

 • Complete the “Becoming a Community Mentor” training by scrolling to the bottom of this page (1 hour with reading of resources)